IriLrnr/EvIBM/DOCUMENTATION.md

 #### Set first values<a name="alloc"></a>
 Now we have the population vectors, with empty individuals structures in it.
 For each individual in the vector of the population we have to alloc their "internal structures" and set values to the generation 0, that is allocated as the first `progenitors`

-For each individual in the vector of the population we have to allocate their “internal structures” and set values to the generation 0, that is allocated as the first “progenitors”
+For each individual in the vector of the population 0, the values of their characteristics need to be set.
+That is allocated as the first “progenitors”

 <a name="set_initial_values"></a>